ccoucoulas/ccoucoulas/README.md

 - 👋 Hi, I’m @ccoucoulas
 - 👀 I’m interested in the intersection of finance, software engingeering, data science
-- 🌱 I’m currently working my way through UBC's How to Code: Simple Data on edX
+- 🌱 I’m currently working my way through the OSSU Computer Science ciriculum and the Odin Project
 - 💞️ I’m looking to collaborate on anything!
 - 📫 Hit me up on Discord Costa#5618